rust-lang/rfcs/text/0000-semicolon-items.md

 However, this does not solve the problem when refactoring, and neither does it enhance writing flow nor make the grammar more consistent.

+## Make `struct F {};` a non-fatal hard error

+Another alternative is for the parser to accept `;` as an item, but make it a hard error after parsing.
+All the errors of the following form will be emitted at once, and not one by one:
+> "error: expected item, found `;`"

+Thereby, the fewer edit-compile cycles will be required and thus the flow is disturbed less, but still to a degree.

 # Prior art
 [prior-art]: #prior-art